Back to Blog

 Combining Visual Cues for Maximum Clarity

 One of the most powerful things I've learned to do is combine the keystroke overlay with other dynamic visual aids.
-For instance, pairing it with cursor highlighting and automatic zoom creates this perfect trifecta of clarity.
+For instance, pairing a dedicated keystroke visualizer with cursor highlighting and automatic zoom creates this perfect trifecta of clarity.
 The zoom pulls your viewer’s eye right where it needs to be, the highlighted cursor shows the exact click point, and the keystroke display reveals how it all happened.

 This combination makes even complex steps feel totally intuitive because you're guiding your audience's attention without them even realizing it.
 It’s a technique you see all the time in high-quality macOS tutorials because it just plain works, leaving no room for confusion.
 For more tips on this, check out our guide on screen recording for tutorials.